Affiliate links on Android Authority may earn us a commission. Learn more.

-The Hulu Plus Live TV service is perhaps the best way for cord cutters of getting most of your local TV channels without having to buy an external antenna.
-In addition to offering your local ABC, NBC, CBS, Fox, and CW affiliates, it also has over 70 more basic cable channels.
-It includes features like 50 hours of cloud DVR storage in its basic price, and you can increase that amount to 200 hours with an additional fee.
-You can also have unlimited concurrent streams on your home network, again for an additional fee.
+The Hulu Plus Live TV service is perhaps the best way for cord-cutters to get the most out of local TV channels without having to buy an external antenna.
+In addition to offering ABC, NBC, CBS, Fox, and CW affiliates, it also has over 70 more basic cable channels.
+It includes features like unlimited cloud DVR storage at its basic price.
+You can have unlimited concurrent streams on your home network for an additional fee.

-You can get Hulu Plus Live TV for $69.99 a month.
-That includes ads for the normal Hulu streaming service movies and TV shows, and Disney Plus and ESPN Plus are thrown in for no additional cost.
-You can get rid of ads on Hulu if you pay $75.99 a month.
+For $69.99 a month, you get live content plus Hulu’s ad-supported movies and TV shows, and Disney Plus and ESPN Plus are thrown in for no additional cost.
+You can get rid of ads on Hulu and Disney if you pay $82.99 a month.

 - Most major local network affiliates